S-Mae/Bioinformatics-From-Scratch/week1/alignment_homology.md

-# Day 3 — Sequence Alignment and Homology
+# Sequence Alignment and Homology

 ---